ICONOCLASSE

 Fashion Is Not Permission.
 It’s Participation.

+The traditional luxury model was built on exclusion.
+But today, a new kind of consumer is rewriting the rules.
+They aren’t waiting to be invited in.
+They’re building something else entirely — where style isn’t sold by the ounce, and taste doesn’t come with a receipt.
 Even Catherine Benier, the French collector auctioning the original Birkin, has echoed this sentiment.
 “A collection is only valuable if it is shared,” she said.
 That idea — of luxury as a shared experience, not a closed system — is the beating heart of the replica movement.

 As the original HERMÈS Birkin goes under the hammer this July, its legacy is not locked in a display case.
 It’s being carried into classrooms, grocery stores, and late-night parties — in replica form, perhaps, but with no less reverence.
 Because the future of fashion doesn’t belong to those who can afford it.
 It belongs to those who participate in it.
+The Birkin originated as a bag for a woman who sought freedom.
+It’s only fitting that its next chapter belongs to those doing exactly that.